Mxs2019/yext-answers-react/README.md

 import * as React from 'react';
 import * as ReactDOM from 'react-dom';
 import { provideCore } from '@yext/answers-core';
-import { AnswersContext, useAnswers, Config } from 'yext-answers-react';
+import { AnswersContext, useAnswers } from 'yext-answers-react';

-const config: Config = {
-  apiKey: '7bce922a5847aff36dc33345921ba700',
-  experienceKey: 'dtc_demo',
-  experienceVersion: 'PRODUCTION',
-  locale: 'en',
-  verticalKey: 'products',
-  runSearchOnLoad: true,
-  debug: true,
-};

 const App = () => {
   const { state, actions } = useAnswers();